opentorah/opentorah/README.md

 ## Fonts ##

-Default FOP configuration created by the plugin causes FOP to auto-detect available fonts, which are then cached by FOP to save time.
+Default FOP configuration created by the plugin causes FOP to auto-detect available fonts, which are then cached by FOP to save time in the future runs.
 After installing new fonts, FOP's font cache file needs to be removed for them to be detected.

 FOP can't use some popular fonts like Roboto and NotoSans, and logs an error "coverage set class table not yet supported" during fonts auto-detection;
 see https://issues.apache.org/jira/browse/FOP-2704 for more details.

+Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.

+Property `epubEmbeddedFonts` configures font families that should be embedded in EPUB files.

 Plugin adds a Gradle task `listFopFonts` that can be used to list all the fonts that *are* available to FOP.

-FOP caches fonts it detects, so before a newly-installed fonts can be detected by FOP, fonts cache needs to be deleted.

 Plugin adds a Gradle task `deleteFopFontsCache` that can be used to delete that cache.

-Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.

-Property `epubEmbeddedFonts` configures font families that should be embedded in EPUB files.

 ## Mathematics ##

-Plugin supports typesetting mathematics using MathJax for HTML and EPUB and either MathJax or JEuclid for PDF.
+Plugin supports typesetting mathematics using MathJax for HTML and EPUB and either server-side MathJax or JEuclid for PDF.
 JEuclid typesets in document's fonts; MathJax does not.
 MathJax delivers better quality and is under active development; JEuclid is not.
 JEuclid can handle MathML; MathJax can handle MathML, TeX, inline TeX and AsciiMath.